 Your cover letter is your chance to show an employer why you’re the right fit for the job.
-This guide explains what a cover letter is and the key elements you need to include to make yours successful.
+This guide explains what a cover letter is and what you need to include to write an effective one.

 A cover letter is a one-page document included in your job application (along with your resume).
 When written well, your cover letter provides employers with important context that isn’t covered in your resume.

-Unlike a resume, which lists your qualifications in bullet-point form, a cover letter allows you to personalize your application.
-It gives you space to explain how your background aligns with the job and show your enthusiasm for the opportunity.
+Unlike a resume, which lists your qualifications in bullet-point form, a cover letter allows you to explain why you’re a good fit for the job in more detail.
+It gives you space to explain exactly how your background aligns with the job and show your enthusiasm for the opportunity.

 Why are cover letters necessary?